Mediheal Madecassoside Blemish Repair Serum

 This plant has been used as a medicine and in food for many centuries.
 As a medicine, it is used to treat burns, scratches, and wounds.

-Learn more about Centella Asiatica Leaf ExtractBeta-Glucan is a polysaccharide.
-It can be derived from the cell walls of seaweed, oats, yeast, and fungi.
-It hydrates the skin and helps boost your skin's natural barrier.
+Learn more about Centella Asiatica Leaf ExtractBeta-Glucan is a soluble polysaccharide (a chain of glucose sugars) sourced from the cells walls of oats, baker's yeast, mushrooms, and seaweed.

 We don't have a description for Iris Florentina Root Extract yet.

-Learn more about Simmondsia Chinensis Seed OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Simmondsia Chinensis Seed OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilArtemisia Vulgaris Oil is a fragrance and is an oil.